ordina-jworks/ordina-jworks.github.io/_posts/2018-03-15-complete-introduction-to-nodejs.md

 (src: [Wikipedia](https://en.wikipedia.org/wiki/Shared-nothing_architecture){: target="blank" rel="noopener noreferrer" })

-Additionally, node has some other features to make use of multiple cores like for example the cluster:
-A single instance of NodeJs runs in a single thread.
+Additionally, node has some other features to make use of multiple cores like for example the cluster: a single instance of NodeJs runs in a single thread.
 To take advantage of multi-core systems, the user will sometimes want to launch a cluster of NodeJs processes to handle the load.
-The cluster module allows easy creation of child processes that all share server ports and automatically load balances across these processes.
+The cluster module allows easy creation of child processes that share server ports and automatically load balances across these processes.

 ## Blocking vs. Non-Blocking
 As we've said before, NodeJs encourages you to take advantage of non-blocking code (like JavaScript promises).